-Caryl M. Stern is currently the President & CEO of the U.S. Fund for UNICEF, following 27 years of non-profit and education work including serving as the Chief Operating Officer and Senior Associate National Director of the Anti-Defamation League; the founding Director of ADL’s A WORLD OF DIFFERENCE Institute; and the Dean of Students at Polytechnic University.
+Caryl M. Stern is the President & CEO of the U.S. Fund for UNICEF, following 27 years of non-profit and education experience.
+Caryl previously served as the Chief Operating Officer and Senior Associate National Director of the Anti-Defamation League, the founding Director of the Anti-Defamation League's A WORLD OF DIFFERENCE® Institute and the Dean of Students at Polytechnic University.

-Caryl currently serves on the Boards of The Container Store, the WE ARE FAMILY Foundation, the Center for Disaster Philanthropy, the SEEDS Academy, and the Advisory Board to the WNBA.
+Caryl currently serves on the boards of The Container Store, the WE ARE FAMILY Foundation, the Center for Disaster Philanthropy, the SEEDS Academy and the Advisory Board to the WNBA.
 She previously served on the boards of the United Nations International School, Mercy College and the Martin Luther King Memorial Foundation.

-Caryl holds a B.A. degree in Studio Art from the State University of New York at Oneonta; and an M.S. in College Student Personnel Administration from Western Illinois University.
-She completed her doctoral coursework in this same field at Loyola University in Chicago and has received a Doctor of Humane Letters degree from both Mercy College and Cedar Crest College.
+Caryl holds a B.A. degree in Studio Art from the State University of New York at Oneonta and an M.S. in College Student Personnel Administration from Western Illinois University.
+She completed her doctoral coursework in this same field at Loyola University in Chicago.
+Caryl has received a Doctor of Humane Letters degree from both Mercy College and Cedar Crest College.

 Caryl is married, and has three sons and two grandchildren.